An angular-momentum preserving dissipative model for the point-mass N -body problem: Two bodies

+For $\alpha > 0$ and in convenient time and length scales, the dynamics depends only on $c$, see equation \eqref{eq:two-bodies-equations-c}.

-To solve the movement in equations (\ref{eq:two-bodies-equations}), we proceed to a Poincaré compactification of the phase space in a series of transformations, following Dumortier et al. \cite{Dumortier_book} (Chapter 5.1).
+To understand the solutions of equation \eqref{eq:two-bodies-equations}, we proceed to a Poincaré compactification of the phase space in a series of transformations, following \citet{Dumortierbook} (Chapter 5.1).
 The idea relies on mapping the infinite phase space $(r, v) \in [0, \infty) \times \mathbb{R}$ into a sphere, and analyze the dynamics at infinity via stereographic charts (planar maps) covering the sphere.
 This allows us to understand the asymptotic behavior of solutions as they approach infinity in the original coordinates.